Category

 Synopsis

-Transfer student Nao Hashimoto from Fukuoka meets fellow transfer student Takashina at his new middle school in Chiba.
-Finding no place to belong in a school plagued by violence or at home, he encounters rising idol Kyoko Koizumi.
+Transfer student Nao Hashimoto from Fukuoka meets fellow transfer student Takashina at his new junior high in Chiba.
+Finding no place to belong at school, where violence rages, or at home, he encounters rising idol Kyoko Koizumi.
 Joining her fan club, Nao and Takashina finally find their "place."

 "We'll make Koizumi number one with our own hands!"

-However, as the fan club grows, Nao feels uneasy about its increasingly biker gang-like behavior.
-A deep rift gradually forms between him and Takashina, who aims to become the club's leader...
+However, as the organization expands, Nao grows uneasy with the fan club's increasingly biker gang-like behavior.
+A deep rift gradually forms between him and Takashina, who aims to become the group's leader...

 【Profile】